Posted on 31 May 2021

-The overall objective of this training is to improve the capacity of civil society organizations, academia and the private sector to contribute to the implementation of the United Nations Convention against Transnational Organized Crime (UNTOC) and its Review Mechanism and to prepare them for constructive dialogue with government authorities and the United Nations Office on Drugs and Crime (UNODC).
+The overall objective of this course is to improve the capacity of civil society organizations, academia and the private sector to contribute to the implementation of the United Nations Convention against Transnational Organized Crime (UNTOC) and its Review Mechanism in accordance with Resolution 9/1 of the Conference of the Parties (COP) and to prepare them for constructive dialogue with government authorities and the United Nations Office on Drugs and Crime (UNODC).

-- “Stakeholder Engagement in the Implementation of the Review Mechanism of the UN Convention against Transnational Organized Crime” will take place in a hybrid or online format from 7 to 8 July 2021.
+- “Stakeholder Engagement in the Implementation of the Review Mechanism of the UN Convention against Transnational Organized Crime” will take place in a hybrid or online format from 27-29 October 2021.

 The training aims to prepare participants to contribute to UNTOC review process, with a focus on the self-assessment questionnaire.